Contributing to Public AI Network

 @Brandon Jackson)

-Just mention them along with your PR link or change request, and they can help expedite the merge.
+Just mention them along with your proposed changes link or change request, and they can help get it live faster.

 Example:

-@Joshua Tan Could you review and merge this PR?
+@Joshua Tan Could you review and approve this change?

 It updates the seminar date that was incorrect.